 6a & 6b Yourself and spouse.
-If no one else can claim you as a dependent on their return, check the "Regular" exemption box below line 6a for yourself; otherwise, check the "Someone else can claim you as a dependent" box below line 6a, even if the other person doesn't actually claim you as a dependent.
+If you can't be claimed as a dependent on someone else's return, check the "Regular" exemption box below line 63: otherwise check the "Someone else can below line 6a; otherwise, check the "Someone else can claim you as a dependent" box even if the other person doesn't actually claim you as a dependent.